-This is probably the best service I have ever experienced in England.
-The team is polite, efficient and passionate.
+This is probably the best service I have ever experienced in England, not only because of the tea sommeliers but thanks to the Rosebery Lounge team as a whole: it’s like clockwork.
+The staff is polite, efficient and passionate.
 They’ll happily share their expertise about saké, tea or the afternoon tea itself.

-The booking policy is the only downside, guests are required to book with a credit card and guests may be charged if they cancel less than 24-72 hours in advance.
+The booking policy is the only downside, guests are required to book with a credit card (it’s becoming more and more common in London) and may be charged if they cancel less than 24-72 hours in advance.
 Booking online is easy and the reservation team is highly responsive via email.

-Below is a video of Dominique detailing the contents of the afternoon tea.
+Below is a video detailing the contents of the afternoon teas.
 Bon appétit!

 It’s not just the excellent quality of the food and beverages.
 There is a feeling of passion and expertise that resonates among the whole team and this makes the overall experience feel extraordinary.
-Therefore, I’m awarding the Mandarin Oriental London with this website’s very first “Golden Teapot”, an award only meant for the best afternoon teas in the world!
+Therefore, I’m (once again) awarding the Mandarin Oriental London with this website’s “Golden Teapot”, an award only meant for the best afternoon teas in the world.

 +: The Rosebery lounge atmosphere